MatiseAms/generator-matise/app/templates/wordpress/README.md

 - vagrant up
 - npm install
-- grunt bowerinit
+- composer install

-To work on this project in this branch run: grunt
+To work on this project in this branch run:
+- npm run dev